 Travis currently serves as the Director of Medical Services at Cornerstone of Recovery.
-Travis is a Registered Nurse with 18 years of experience in the healthcare setting.
+Travis is a Family Nurse Practitioner with 20 years of experience in the healthcare setting.
 He has a strong medical/surgical background and has worked in many areas of nursing developing leadership skills.
 He has strong beliefs and is insistent that patient care and safety must be the first priority for all patients at Cornerstone of Recovery.

 Travis, an alumni of Cornerstone of Recovery from 2000, began working with Cornerstone of Recovery in 2011 in the role of Director of Nursing.
 He functions in many aspects of the company from nursing, medical, safety and compliance with State and Federal accreditation agencies.
 Travis now oversees the overall function of the medical/nursing departments in his role as Director of Medical Services.

 Jamie joined Cornerstone in February 2013.
 As Controller, she oversees the accounting department staff in billing, accounts receivable, accounts payable, accounting and reporting.
 In this role, she is responsible for Cornerstone’s financial and management reporting, budgeting, managing audits, and monitoring internal controls.
 Prior to joining Cornerstone, Jamie has held several accounting positions, including Controller and Staff Accountant in both public and private accounting.
 Jamie holds a Bachelor of Science in Business Accounting from the University of Phoenix.

 Jennifer has served as the Director of Human Resources since 2004.
 She works closely with the CEO and other leaders within the company to ensure compliance with employment laws and ethical practices.
 While working at Cornerstone Jennifer has designed and implemented several processes that have benefited each employee and the company as a whole.
 Staying current with all the new healthcare trends and laws has been a major focus for Jennifer as we expand and grow the company.